In the beginning…The MOOGOO Memoirs

 Our Ingredient Philosophy

 Our goal with our products is to make something that works.
 Not everything we make will work for every one (because we're all so different), and there is no such thing as a miracle cure *insert eye roll here*.
-But we do the research and our ingredient philosophy is simple:
+But we do the research and our ingredient philosophy is simple: To make effective products using healthy ingredients, that we are comfortable using on ourselves and our loved ones.

 As edible as possible